rpp31-boc-lachesis/neighbr/README.md

   // do a thing...
 }
 ```
-* Controllers separate HTTP and database logic, in clean async/await syntax; integrated with Redis:
+* Some more stuff

 ## 🧪 Running Tests

-To run tests using Jest and Supertest, run the following command
+To run tests using Jest and React Testing Library

 ```bash
   npm run test